Prepare your boiler this lockdown

 Getting your annual service done is a great way to check what state your boiler is in.
 Not only does it keep your warranty valid, but also makes sure your boiler is working as it should so you don’t get any surprises further down the line.
 Think of it as an MOT for your boiler.

 If you’d like an annual service with BOXT then we’re more than happy to do that for you.
-All you need to do is sign up to one of our home cover plans, either our service plan or our Protect+ plan.
+All you need to do is sign up to one of our home cover plans.

 At just £7.99 per month, when you sign up to the BOXT service plan you receive your annual service and a Gas Safe certificate.
 Then, when we think you're due an annual service, we’ll contact you one month before the anniversary of your installation to arrange a time and date that’s best for you.